AlbionaHoti/zkfest-voting/README.md

-# ZKsync Hardhat project template
+# ZKFest Voting System on ZKsync Era

 This project was scaffolded with [zksync-cli](https://github.com/matter-labs/zksync-cli).

-# ZKFest Voting System on ZKsync Era

 This project demonstrates a simple voting system for ZKFest, implemented on ZKsync Era.
 It showcases how to deploy and interact with smart contracts while considering pubdata costs.